Duration: 9:00am – 12:45pm or 2:00pm -5:45pm

 AHWT IS A CERTIFIED SELLING AGENT FOR TRAVELSAFE INSURANCE – Protect your trip for unforeseen cancellation (air, hotel, tours).
 Click here

-America’s Hub World Tours, Portland Step On Guide Service and other local partners strive to bring you the very best and most complete tour experience available.
+America’s Hub World Tours, Oregon Tours Experts and other local partners strive to bring you the very best and most complete tour experience available.

 * Bring a Camera!
 The views of the waterfalls and the Columbia River Gorge are spectacular photo opportunities and also provide the perfect backdrop for selfies and group photos.